rafaelctz/GWorkspace-toolbox/CONTRIBUTING.md

-# Contributing to DEA Toolbox
+# Contributing to GWorkspace Toolbox

-Thank you for your interest in contributing to DEA Toolbox!
+Thank you for your interest in contributing to GWorkspace Toolbox!
 This document provides guidelines and information for contributors.

 ## Project Vision

-DEA Toolbox aims to be a comprehensive suite of tools for Active Directory administrators to manage SAML application integrations and SSO provider solutions.
+GWorkspace Toolbox aims to be a comprehensive suite of tools for Google Workspace administrators to manage users, groups, and organizational units.
 We're building practical, easy-to-use tools that solve real-world problems.

 ## How to Contribute